NollmannLab/qudi-HiM/README.md

 qudi-CBS is a software package developed by the [Nollmann Lab](www.nollmannlab.org) at the [Center of Structural Biology](www.cbs.cnrs.fr), a department of the [CNRS](www.cnrs.fr) and the [INSERM](www.inserm.fr). qudi-CBS is a tool for the control of optical microscope setups with different hardware components optimized to performed multiplexed imaging experiments. qudi-CBS has been build using a modular approach so that it can be adapted to different microscopes with various optical modalities (e.g. widefield/ confocal) and hardward components by using local configuration files.
 The graphical user interface (GUI) was build using pyQt.

 qudi-CBS is built using the framework provided by [Qudi](https://github.com/Ulm-IQO/qudi), a suite of tools for operating multi-instrument and multi-computer laboratory experiments.
 The [Qudi](https://github.com/Ulm-IQO/qudi) Github repository contains a detailed documentation for users as well as guidelines for contributors.
-For general concepts, see also Binder et al. SoftwareX, Vol. 6, 2017, https://www.sciencedirect.com/science/article/pii/S2352711017300055?via%3Dihub.

 ## Documentation
 - [User's guide](https://github.com/NollmannLab/qudi-cbs/blob/master/documentation/qudi-cbs%20documentation/qudi-cbs_userguide/Qudi-CBS_UserGuide.md)